Champ-Dog/Coffee-Companion/README.md

 In developing this project, I have made use of [RuboCop](https://rubocop.org/) to simplify adherence, as well as referring directly to the material.
 These conventions have been violated where necessary for proper code or gem functions.

-## Dependencies
-This is a terminal application, and is written in Ruby.
-It is therefore necessary to have a terminal environment (e.g., bash, WSL), and to include Ruby + appropriate management in this environment.

-More information about implementing a Ruby environment can be found [here.](https://www.ruby-lang.org/en/documentation/installation/)

-Windows-specific information can be found [here.](https://rubyinstaller.org/about/)

-Gems (Bundled)
--  oj
--  pastel
--  rspec (for testing)
--  tty-file
--  tty-prompt

 ## References
 Coffeekaizen.com. n.d.
 COFFEE KAIZEN. [online] Available at: <http://coffeekaizen.com/calculators/extcalculator/> [Accessed 1 April 2022].